Aaron98990/ways-of-the-game/goalkeeper.md

 - the ball was kicked to by an opponent
   - [No offense.
 The goalkeeper can still pick the ball up after kicking it around since it came from an opponent.](https://youtu.be/kFkFtgqXiO4?t=726)

-The "backpass" law gives an exception: "the goalkeeper has clearly kicked or attempted to kick the ball to release it into play".
+The "backpass" law gives an exception:

+> [..]the goalkeeper has clearly kicked or attempted to kick the ball to release it into play

  Please note an attempt to kick the ball to continue dribbling (and not releasing it to play) does not meet the exception.
 Also, an attempt to throw the ball does not meet the exception.
 - [No offense.
 Goalkeeper attempts to kick the ball to release the ball into play.
 Therefore, they can pick up the ball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=194)

 ## Circumventing the "backpass" Law

+> An indirect free kick is awarded if a player:
+> - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is penalised and cautioned if responsible for initiating the deliberate trick _Law 12.2_

-> [It is an indirect free kick offense and caution for unsporting behavior if a player:]
+> There are different circumstances when a player must be cautioned for unsporting behavior including if a player:
-> - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is penalised and cautioned if responsible for initiating the deliberate trick
+> - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is penalised and cautioned if responsible for initiating the deliberate trick _Law 12.3_

-> - Law 12.2/12.3 Indirect free kick/ Disciplinary Action
+This offense is an indirect free kick and caution for unsporting behavior.
 Note that initiating the deliberate trick is the offense, whether or not the goalkeeper picks up the ball or attempts to pick up the ball does not matter.
 Basically once the ball is still or rolling, any deliberate pass(es) from a teammate(s) that artifically and deliberately raises by kick the ball so the goalkeeper can pick it up is not allowed.
 - [A goalkeeper clearly initiates a deliberate trick as goalkicks are never flicked up to a nearby teammate's head like this.
 The goalkeeper is cautioned and indirect free kick where the goalkick was taken.](https://streamable.com/ohy4r)
 - [The player heading the ball on the ground is cautioned and indirect free kick at the grounded player's position.](https://www.youtube.com/watch?v=cKIOhGtoFLI&t=9s)
 - [No offense.
 The goalkeeper raises by kick the ball to go above an opponent with no intention to start a deliberate trick. ](https://www.tiktok.com/@fanfootball41nam/video/7281304886464056619?_r=1&_t=8gDoc3zbm2d)